riscv-software-src/riscv-perf-model/README.md

 # olympia

-An extraction of the Map/Spara Example Performance Model based on the Sparta Modeling Framework, Olympia is a fully-features OoO CPU performance model for the RISC-V community.
+An extraction of the Map/Spara Example Performance Model based on the Sparta Modeling Framework, Olympia is a fully-featured OoO RISC-V CPU performance model for the RISC-V community.

-Olympia is a _trace-driven_ simulator runnig instructions streams defined in either JSON format or [STF](https://github.com/sparcians/stf_spec).
+Olympia is a _trace-driven_ simulator running instructions streams defined in either JSON format or [STF](https://github.com/sparcians/stf_spec).